-Rajender Aparasu, Ph.D., M.Pharm., FAPhA, Chair and Professor
+Rajender Aparasu, Ph.D., FAPhA, Chair and Mustafa & Sanober Lokhandwala Endowed Professor

-The division houses the Institute for Community Health, an interdisciplinary research structure of federally funded investigators that address the Institute of Medicine's focus on community health initiatives through the collaboration of scientists and health professionals, agencies and institutions of higher learning in the Texas Medical Center.
+- The Institute for Community Health, an interdisciplinary research institute of investigators engaged in projects the Institute of Medicine's focus on community health initiatives through the collaboration of scientists and health professionals, agencies and institutions of higher learning.

 Our vision is to be a nationally recognized department in pharmaceutical health outcomes and policy.

 Our mission is to provide education, conduct research, and offer services in pharmaceutical health outcomes and policy with an impact on the region and the nation.